everythinginmoderation2/EventPlannerComponent/README.md

 # EventPlannerComponent

-This project is a **React-based landing page** that can be resued and styled for organizations that plan both personal and corporate events.
+This project is a **React-based landing page** that can be reused and styled for organizations that plan both personal and corporate events.
 It demonstrates how to structure and build a modular React component called **EventPlanner**, which is composed of multiple sections such as:

 - Application description